-- Move the Custom return type? switch to provide a user defined return type. - Use the drop-down listbox next to Return type to select the data type returned by the function, if any.
-If Custom return type? is enabled this field will change to an input text field. - Use the drop-down listbox next to Language to select the implementation language.
+- Use the drop-down listbox next to Return type to select the data type returned by the function, if any. - Use the drop-down listbox next to Language to select the implementation language.
 The default is sql. - Use the fields in the Arguments to define an argument.
 Click the Add icon (+) to set parameters and values for the argument: - Use the drop-down listbox in the Data type field to select a data type. - Use the drop-down listbox in the Mode field to select a mode.
 Select IN for an input parameter; select OUT for an output parameter; select INOUT for both an input and an output parameter; or, select VARIADIC to specify a VARIADIC parameter. - Provide a name for the argument in the Argument Name field. - Specify a default value for the argument in the Default Value field.